samboy/MaraDNS/deadwood-github/doc/Windows/README.txt

 Be sure to reset the DNS servers used before uninstalling Deadwood, otherwise it won't be possible to use the internet.

+There is no need to stop Windows "DNS client" service.

 LEGAL DISCLAIMER